-The Buchanan Clinic is part of Buchanan Orthotics who have extensive experience in the adaption of footwear be it a raise or a float.
-Our clinic is based at our production facility where all work is undertaken sometimes while you wait.
+The Buchanan Clinic is part of Buchanan Orthotics, which has extensive experience in the adaption of footwear, be it a raise, rocker or a float.
+Our clinic is based at our production facility, where all work is undertaken sometimes while you wait.

 We can advise you the options when we see the footwear.
 It is possible to adapt most style of footwear however there are somethings to keep in mind

 Complex sole units with shapes and curves can prove difficult to match